 Come to this neighborhood tavern for a classic Milwaukee fish fry, prepared by Randy himself.
 Serving all-you-can-eat fish, including potato salad or fries, coleslaw and rye bread.

 5539 W. State St., (414) 453-2410

-Entering its fourth decade of service, Saz's is known almost as well for their fish fry as they are for their ribs.
+Entering its fourth decade of service, Saz's is known almost as well for its fish fry as for the ribs.
 Choose from cod or perch (baked or fried) with onion rings, coleslaw and rye bread.
 Fantastic.

 Sloppy Joe's Saloon and Spoon